Paper machine: Press section

 The second section of the paper machine is the press section, which removes much of the remaining water via a system of nips formed by rolls pressing against each other aided by press felts that support the sheet and absorb the pressed water.
 The paper web consistency leaving the press section can be above 40%.

-Pressing is the most efficient method of de-watering the sheet as only mechanical action is required.
+Pressing is the second most efficient method of de-watering the sheet (behind free drainage in the forming section) as only mechanical action is required.

+The number of press rolls, their arrangement and the arrangement and type of felts used are influenced by the grades of paper being produced and the desired operational characteristics of the machine.

 Press felts historically were made from wool.
 However, today they are nearly 100% synthetic.
 They are made up of a polyamide woven fabric with thick batt applied in a specific design to maximise water absorption.

 Presses can be single or double felted.
 A single felted press has a felt on one side and a smooth roll on the other.
 A double felted press has both sides of the sheet in contact with a press felt.
 Single felted nips are useful when mated against a smooth roll (usually in the top position), which adds a two-sidedness—making the top side appear smoother than the bottom.
 Double felted nips impart roughness on both sides of the sheet.
 Double felted presses are desirable for the first press section of heavy paperboard.

 Simple press rolls can be rolls with grooved or blind drilled surface.
 More advanced press rolls are suction rolls.
 These are rolls with perforated shell and cover.
-The shell made of metal material such as bronze stainless steel is covered with rubber or a synthetic material.
+The shell made of metal material such as bronze or stainless steel is covered with rubber or a synthetic material.
 Both shell and cover are drilled throughout the surface.
 A stationary suction box is fitted in the core of the suction roll to support the shell being pressed.
 End face mechanical seals are used for the interface between the inside surface of the shell and the suction box.
 For the smooth rolls, they are typically made of granite rolls.
 The granite rolls can be up to 30 ft long and 6 ft in diameter.